Note: This post was originally published January 7, 2020. It has since been updated and republished.

-Affordable housing remains a critical issue across Ontario and I do not mean to make light of how serious an issue it is.
+Affordable housing remains a critical issue not just across Niagara Region, but all of Canada, and I do not mean to make light of how serious an issue it is.

 That said, the real estate market is governed by supply and demand.
-If the average family could not afford a home in this market, the average seller would have to reduce his or her price.
+If the average family could not afford a home in Fort Erie, the average seller would have to reduce his or her asking price.

 The average family in Fort Erie can afford to purchase the average Fort Erie home, and the term “affordable” varies wildly based upon individual circumstances.